 We are confident that through our bilingual approach, our children will learn to speak, read and write in English.
 The children are immersed in a bilingual environment every day with native French and English speakers this will enable each child to build a sound working knowledge of each language and to learn about British and American culture in a fun way.

-The Preschool and Kindergarten classes each have an English-speaking teacher.
-The children therefore hear English throughout the day; this is of course reassuring for the native English speakers and the best way to learn English for the non-English speakers.
+The Kindergarten classes each have an English-speaking teacher.
+The children therefore hear English throughout the day, this is of course reassuring for the native English speakers and the best way to learn English for the non-English speakers.
 English speaking activities take place every day in the form of games, songs, poems, sport activities and outdoor learning.

 We try to make the classes as much fun and interactive as possible.
 Each week a topic is chosen this can be a topic linked to the season, a holiday, a book and many more.
 The children will learn vocabulary words linked to the topic and eventually use them in sentences.
 They will play games, learn songs and do an art activity all based on the topic of the week.

 Cambridge’s Power Up book program is selected to be used for children 6-8 years old (CP and CE1 classes).

 Depending on their English level (and not by age), the older children in My School (8-11 years old) are grouped in different English classes: Starters (pre-A1), Movers (A1), Flyers (A2), and Key for School (A2/B1).